 Healthier buns: Replace 20% of the flour in wheat buns, and the fibre content of one bun will be higher than that of a slice of whole grain bread.

-Healthier pancakes: Add 50 ml of FiberFin to your pancake mix, and the batter will contain about 4 times as much fibre as pancakes made with only the finest flour.
+Healthier pancakes: Add 50 ml of FiberFin to your pancake mix, and the batter will contain about 4 times as much fibre as pancakes made with only finely ground flour.

-Healthier pizza dough: Replace 10% of the flour in a pizza recipe, and the fibre content will be as high as in whole grain bread.
-In addition, the dough will be easier to work with, and the pizza base lighter and crispy.
+Healthier pizza dough: Replace 10% of the flour in a pizza dough recipe, and the fibre content will be as high as in whole grain bread.
+In addition, the dough will be easier to work with, and the pizza base lighter and crispier.

 Fibre increases the feeling of fullness, so you eat less.
-One tablespoon of FiberFin (15 grams) a day will make you feel satisfied quicker and it stabilises the blood sugar.
-In addition, you achieve an increase in your burning of fat throughout the day.
+One tablespoon of FiberFin (15 grams) a day will make you feel satisfied quicker and stabilise your blood sugar In addition, you achieve an increase in your fat burning throughout the day.

 It is generally agreed that having a high-fibre diet can help you maintain a healthy weight, which in turn reduces the risk of many types of cancer.

 Food containing resistant starch produces a smaller increase in blood sugar and insulin.
-It also protects the heart, because persistent high blood sugar leads to blockages in smaller blood vessels.
-Thus a daily intake of resistant starch helps to counteract the risk of diabetes and cardiovascular disease.
+It also protects the heart, because a persistently high blood sugar leads to blockages in smaller blood vessels.
+Thus, a daily intake of resistant starch helps to counteract the risk of diabetes and cardiovascular disease.